Off the Grid

 Learning takes place both in the classroom and outdoors.
 Through hands-on experiences such as canoeing, hiking, biking, skiing, and gardening, students learn from the land and their community.
 They examine how people, governments, and systems impact the environment, and who is most affected by climate change.

-This program is designed for students who enjoy being outside, asking big questions, and taking action for their community.
+This program is designed for students who enjoy being outside, asking big questions, and taking action on social and environmental justice issues impacting the community.
 Off the Grid helps students build leadership skills, confidence, and hope while learning how to create a more fair and sustainable future.

-• Get hands-on learning experiences with overnight canoeing, camping and tree planting trips around Saskatchewan.
+• Participate in outdoor learning experiences such as canoeing, camping, and tree planting

 Equipment

-Students need suitable outdoor wear for all four seasons and access to a bicycle.
+Students must have appropriate outdoor clothing for all four seasons and access to a bicycle.

 Credits